International arbitration law

 The course is taught entirely in English.
 The teaching method combines lectures, case-studies and group discussion.

-This year, the course will benefit from the participation of Prof. Mohamed Sameh Amr, Director of the International Law Department, Faculty of Law, of Cairo University (Egypt) and Member of ICSID Panel of Arbitrators; as well as of Dott.
-Nikos Lavranos, Visiting Professor at Free University Brussels - Brussels Diplomatic Academy - and Secretary General of the European Federation for Investment Law and Arbitration (EFILA).
+This year, the course will benefit from the participation of Prof. Mohamed Sameh Amr, Director of the International Law Department, Faculty of Law, of Cairo University (Egypt) and Member of ICSID Panel of Arbitrators and other guest lectures.

 ||Principles of International Investment Law